 and nondifferentiability at the origin is clear.

 One thing remains to complete the presentation: a way of calculating the exponent for given values of reduced energy and coupling constant that will produce a specific angular change.
-This is done by subtracting the desired constant from the angular change function and using find_root.
-The function only needs to be recalculated upon modifications to the reduced constants.
+This is done by subtracting the desired constant from the angular change function and finding the root of the combination numerically.

 Since the angular change function does not have any extrema for negative exponents, one inverse calculator will suffice for this part of the function inversion.
 The maximum in the function around